 IslandWood educators lead planning sessions, walking field trips, and our Community Waters Field Study.
 Here’s our Community Waters team:

-Brad Street, IslandWood Programs Manager, has been loving the opportunity with the Community Waters unit to bring together his time as an outdoor environmental education with the more formal training from his Masters in Teaching.
+Brad Street (he/him), IslandWood Programs Manager, has been loving the opportunity with the Community Waters unit to bring together his time as an outdoor environmental education with the more formal training from his Masters in Teaching.
 While he enjoys crafting student pipes maps and fine-tuning handouts, the main categories of his involvement have been developing the curriculum, large group trainings, and program assessment.
 He is looking forward to his own second grader doing the unit in a couple years!